Issei-177013/Cloudflare-Utils/README.md

 ### Cron Job for DNS Rotation

-After the installation, a cron job is set up to run `config_manager.py` every 5 minutes.
-This script reads the `configs.json` file and rotates the IP addresses for the configured DNS records based on their individual rotation intervals (which must be 5 minutes or more, or the default 30 minutes if not specified).
+After installation, a cron job is set up to run the rotation script every minute.
+The script checks for records due for rotation based on their individually configured intervals.

-The script maintains a `rotation_status.json` file to track the last rotation time for each record, ensuring records are not rotated more frequently than their configured interval.
+The script reads your configurations and uses a `rotation_status.json` file to track the last rotation time for each record or group.
+This ensures that records are only rotated when their configured interval (e.g., 30 minutes) has passed.
+The minimum configurable rotation interval is 5 minutes.

 ### Manual DNS Rotation